jhashuva/MVCTS/intro_to_python.md

   * _Uppercase letters \(A through Z\)_
   * _Digits \(0 through 9\)_
   * _Underscore \(\_\)_
-* They are case\-sensitive: thing\, Thing\, and THING are different names\.
+* They are case\-sensitive: thing, Thing, and THING are different names\.

 ![](./img/Introduction_to_Python11.png)

-They must begin with a letter or an underscore\, not a digit\.
+They must begin with a letter or an underscore, not a digit\.

 Names that begin with an underscore are treated specially